-3.6 Marketing, distribution and service
+3.5 Marketing, distribution and service

-Telephone's distribution system is based on 41 service and sales centers located around the country, which deal in service, customer sales, dealing with malfunctions or provision of a substitute handset while sending the malfunctioning handset for repair, installation of handsets, and customer retention.
-The distribution system is reinforced with stores and stands at 94 points of sale (some of which are operated by Telephone employees, and others by authorized dealers).
-In addition, Telephone operates through dealers who run a door to door system, and service and sales representatives for the business sector.
+Pelephone's distribution system includes 40 service and sales centers located around the country, which deal in service, customer sales, dealing with malfunctions or provision of a substitute handset while sending the malfunctioning handset for repair to a central laboratory owned by Pelephone, installation of handsets, and customer retention.
+The distribution system is reinforced with stores and stands at 90 points of sale (some of which are operated by Pelephone employees, and others by authorized dealers).
+In addition, Pelephone operates through dealers who run a door to door system, and service and sales representatives for the business sector.
 As a rule, payment to the dealers is in the form of a commission on sales.